08 Jun Our guide to Early Language Stimulation (0-5 years): How to accelerate your child’s language development

 Speech Pathologists often talk about ‘Early Language Stimulation’ but what do we really mean?

 Often parents are concerned that their child is not meeting these language milestones, and that they are ‘behind’ other children their age.
-It is important that these language milestones be taken as rough guidelines as children develop at different rates, and there is a wide scope of ‘normal’ when it comes to language development.
+It’s important that these communication milestones be taken as rough guidelines; children develop at different rates, and there is a wide scope of ‘normal’ when it comes to language development.
 Even so, many parents find it difficult not to worry about their child’s language development.
-This is where ‘Early Language Stimulation’ can be of assistance.
+This is where ‘Early Language Stimulation’ can be helpful.